 Our highly skilled vets have adapted and improved surgical techniques such as "keyhole incision" and "flank spay, which are less invasive allowing for a quicker recovery.
 These techniques allow the vets to perform many surgeries quickly, safely and following highest pre- and post-surgery standards.

-Since the founding of RAR/ASNI in 2003, our priority has been spay and neuter.
-From 2009, we have spayed and neutered over 53,000 dogs and cats.
-This translates into millions of unwanted puppies and kittens being saved from a misreable and cruel existance on the streets.
-Spaying and neutering also improves and prolongs the lives of adult dogs and cats, by preventing certain forms of cancer, infections and birth complications.
+Our priority has and remains spaying/neutering.
+From 2004, we have spayed/neutered over 83,944 dogs/cats, translating into millions of unwanted puppies and kittens saved from a miserable existance on the streets.
+Spaying/neutering also improves and prolongs the lives of adult dogs/cats by preventing certain forms of cancer, infections and birth complications.

 Check out where our past spayathons have taken place.
 To read wonderful stories on our past Spayathons, go to our Past Spayathons page where you can see all the precious dogs and cats we have spayed and the local volunteers and people that work around the clock to make a difference.